 Long story short, late payments can and do happen to even the most diligent pay in full credit card customers.
 But what’s particularly frustrating is a one-day late credit card payment… because it’s often treated the exact same as if you were a whole week or two late!
 This is because anything between 1 and 30 days late is viewed as the same in the eyes of creditors.

 You are still charged the late fee.
-If this is your second late payment within a 6 month period the creditor will have the legal right to raise your APR if they so choose.
-There is a possibility that the bank will also report the late payment on your credit file at the 60-day mark.
+If you are 60 days late, the creditor will have the legal right to raise your APR if they so choose.
+It’s also more likely that the bank will also report the late payment on your credit file at the 60-day mark.

 There might be a few things you can do to decrease the chances of these negative repercussions: